Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Proposed vision

 The vehicular service developer shall interact with the system through a declarative paradigm, \ie set the wanted state\footnote{Kubernetes is a widely known example of such declarative paradigm.}.
-A file — or equivalent structure — describing the necessary characteristics of the vehicular service can support this paradigm.
+A service descriptor file — or equivalent structure — describing the necessary characteristics of the vehicular service can support this paradigm.
 This information is defined by the service developer and can be used by the system to be developed to support the service deployment.

 Associated with each field is not only the value, with the type prescribed, but also its criticality.
-Since not all conditions can be met by a node, it is essential for the orchestrator module to know which metrics can be unmet and by what margin.
+Since not all conditions can be met by a node, it is essential for the controller module to know which metrics can be unmet and by what margin.

-For example, when considering the use case in~\cref{sec:arch-use-cases-health}, one can imagine the service developer creating a service descriptor such as the one in~\cref{listing:arch-use-case-service descriptor}.
-This service descriptor is then submitted to a platform that sends to the controller within the target vehicle(s).
-Within each vehicle a controller is responsible fo evaluating the \acp{ecu} and configuring them and the necessary network components to ensure that the service requirements are properly considered.
-In the case of the considered service, this entails at least deploying the necessary containers within an \ac{ecu} connected to the necessary actuators - the motors for the fixing points and the ramp - and configuring the switches connecting such actuators and the \acp{ecu} where the service connect with the necessary \ac{tsn} \ac{tas} scheduling - while keeping fulfilling the other already running services and their requirements.
+For example, when considering the use cases in~\cref{sec:arch-use-cases-health}, one can imagine the service developer creating a service descriptor such as the one in listing~\ref{listing:arch-use-case-service descriptor}.
+This service descriptor is then submitted to the controller within the target vehicle(s).
+Within each vehicle a controller is responsible fo evaluating the \acp{ecu} and configuring them and the necessary network and computing components to ensure that the service requirements are properly considered.
+In the case of the considered service, this entails at least: \begin{itemize} \item Deploying the necessary containers; \item Allocating and configuring the necessary resources within an \ac{ecu} connected to the necessary actuators (in this case the motors for the fixing points and the ramp); \item Configuring the switches and other network equipment connecting such actuators and the \acp{ecu} where the service connect with the necessary deterministic networking mechanisms (in this case \ac{tsn} \ac{tas} scheduling could be a possibility). \end{itemize} while keeping fulfilling the other already running services and their requirements.

 \begin{code}

 \end{code}